Frequently Asked Questions

-A safe, well-lit environment: D Line customers will notice more lights and brighter bulbs at the D Line stations
+- A safe, well-lit environment: D Line customers will notice more lights and brighter bulbs at D Line stations

-Bicycle barking: Stations will have bicycle parking loops to encourage multi-modal transportation
+- Bicycle parking: Stations will have bicycle parking loops to encourage multi-modal transportation

 When will construction begin?

-Major construction is currently set to begin in 2021.
-This schedule may shift based on funding availability.
+Major construction is set to begin in 2021.

 How much will the D Line cost?

 The total estimated cost of the METRO D Line project is $75 million, based on preliminary project cost estimates.
 This includes the cost of stations and related technology/fare collection elements, new BRT vehicles, transit signal priority and the cost of designing and delivering the line.